gegis/taboo.cms/README.md

 +also npm dependencies for each module
 +add enabled/installed flags to module configs
 +make server side modules reuse generic classes

-reuse client admin abstract code fix admin styles and vars clean and make nice default tpl for frontend implement layouts module
++reuse client admin abstract code
++fix admin styles and vars

-fix rsuite changes
++fix rsuite changes

-make layouts dynamic
-make auto run db setup, for things like to ensure admin user, basice pages, home, about, contact when creating admin and admin role first time - add all resources double check cms core for removing action from routes and other actions for health endpoint
+make auto run db setup, for things like to ensure admin user, basice pages, home, about, contact when creating admin and admin role first time - add all resources

+clean and make nice default tpl for frontend implement layouts module make layouts dynamic double check cms core for removing action from routes and other actions for health endpoint